archseer/enigma/README.md

 We hope to simplify this step in the future (once enigma can run the compiler).

 Run `cargo run` to install dependencies, build and run the VM.
-By default, it will try to boot up the erl shell ([and fail, but it currently boots up the entire kernel layer, up to the user shell](https://asciinema.org/a/yVKI5dAdDXGq11azUSjbQV42y)).
+By default, it will try to boot up the erl shell ([which boots, but its currently semi-functional](https://asciinema.org/a/yVKI5dAdDXGq11azUSjbQV42y)).

 Expect crashes, but a lot of the functionality is already available.